 - Demonstrate leadership through the development of outcome-based standards of care and practice-based health policy issues

-- Evaluate and modify the quality and effectiveness of care based on current research findings, standards of care, and patient outcomes
+- Drive the quality and effectiveness of care based on current research findings, standards of care, and patient outcomes

-- Contribute to the advancement of healthcare and humanity through communication, collaboration, and education
+- Contribute to the advancement of health care and humanity through communication, interprofessional collaboration, and education

 This program is organized into four 10-week quarters per year (as opposed to the traditional two semester system) which means you can take more courses in a shorter time period.
 One semester credit is equivalent to 1.5 quarter credits.

-The plan of study is designed with 1-2 courses per quarter.
-Graduate students who utilize student loans (FAFSA) have to maintain a minimum enrollment of 4.5 credits for a term or two courses per Quarter.
+Graduate students who utilize student loans (FAFSA) muct maintain a minimum enrollment of 4.5 credits per term.

 |MSN Core Courses|

 |NURS 500||Confronting Issues in Contemporary Healthcare Environments||3.0|